Article Badge Image

 One feature that many robo-advisors offer is their ability to tax-loss harvest automatically.

-Tax-loss harvesting is the process of selling investments that have dropped in value to take advantage of tax deductions for investment losses, and then reinvesting that money.
+Tax-loss harvesting is selling investments that have dropped in value to take advantage of tax deductions for investment losses and reinvesting that money.

 Robo-advisory companies regularly claim that their tax-loss harvesting systems will earn you more money than you pay in management fees.